-For independent older children Anse Chastanet is a great holiday destination where they can take part in professionally-run scuba training classes, snorkelling and mountain biking, or they can just hang-out on the beach trying out the resort’s ocean kayaks, windsurfers or perhaps sailing on their Sunfish sailboats.
-Children will generally have to adjust their sights as there are no telephones, televisions or radios in the rooms (though there is Wifi) but swimming in warm, crystal clear sea water and exploring the nearby sugar plantation with a very knowledgeable guide has its own rewards.
+For independent older children Anse Chastanet is a great holiday destination where they can take part in professionally-run scuba training classes, snorkelling and mountain biking, or they can just spent time on the beach trying out the resort’s ocean kayaks, windsurfers or perhaps sailing on their Sunfish sailboats.
+Children will generally have to adjust their sights as there are no televisions or sound systems in the rooms (though there is Wifi); swimming in warm, crystal clear waters and exploring the nearby sugar plantation has its own rewards.
 Children under ten are not permitted at the resort from October to June; children six and over are permitted in July, August and September.

 FOR WEDDINGS & HONEYMOONS

 One of the world’s most romantic getaways this intimate hideaway is the perfect retreat for honeymoon couples looking to escape.
 Anse Chastanet’s wedding planners also offer exceptional personal attention and are highly skilled at making sure each couple's special day fulfils their dreams.
 They will assist in selecting a picture-perfect location for the nuptials whether it be on Anse Chastenet beach, the secluded Anse Mamin beach, the enchanting treehouse, the romantic remains of the 18th century plantation, or even under water for certified divers.

 - The Treehouse offers award-winning fine dining serving upscale food with flair.